MxNxPx/katacoda-scenarios/k8s-training/k8s-103/step2.md

 ---

-## Note
+## Notes

+Observe that the service endpoints map to the running Pod IPs and the desired service port.

-In our service.yml, we did not specify a Type for our Service.
-Kubernetes automatically assigned it a Type of ClusterIP and gave it a cluster internal IP address over the port that we declared.
-A ClusterIP is NOT addressable directly from outside the cluster.
+Also, we did not specify a 'Type' for our Service in the yaml file.
+Kubernetes automatically defaults to assigning it a Type of 'ClusterIP' and gave it a cluster internal IP address over the port that we declared.
+An important detail to know about the Service Type ClusterIP, is that the Service will NOT be addressable directly from outside the cluster.